-In August 2024, King County Facilities Management Division acquired a 1.6-acre land parcel immediately adjacent to the Harborview Medical Center (HMC) campus at the corner of 9th Avenue and Alder Street in Seattle.
-The property provides King County and Harborview Medical Center an opportunity to expand the Harborview campus to meet the region's growing demands for physical and behavioral health care.
-The property is also strategically located to provide needed construction staging and parking space to support the upcoming construction of a new medical tower under the Harborview bond program.
+In August 202419, King County Facilities Management Division acquired a 1.6-acre land parcel immediately adjacent to the HMC campus at the corner of 9th Avenue and Alder Street in Seattle.
+The property provides King County and HMC an opportunity to expand the Harborview campus to meet the region's growing demands for physical and behavioral health care.
+The property is also strategically located to provide needed construction staging and parking space to support the upcoming construction of a new medical tower under the Harborview Bond Program.
 The site is within the Yesler Terrace Master Planned Community, and the County's planned use for the property is permitted under the land use code for this zone.
 In May 2024, the County was awarded a \$5 million behavioral health grant from the Washington State Department of Commerce to begin project programming, siting, and pre-design work.
-The initial programming and pre-design work will inform the project's estimated cost and additional funding will be needed for full design and construction on the property.
+The initial programming and pre-design work will inform the project's estimated cost and further funding will be needed for full design and construction on the property.